DoraemonYu/MicroDBHelper-ExpansionPack/EntityConversion.md

 ## Usage

 ### Define your model class
 Firstly, define the data model class.
-Set the target **propertys** to **Public**, which is ready to automatically map with the data column.
+Set the target **propertys** to **Public**, that is ready to automatically map with the data column.
 For example,
 ```
 class Model